Skip to main content

 An insurer’s work lives in data, risk, and professional judgment.
 We map the real flow of underwriting, claims management and processing, policy issuance and administration, pricing and actuarial work, document and adjuster-report processing, and policyholder service, not the version in the handbook.
 We document the tribal knowledge of underwriters, adjusters, and actuaries before automating anything, and we draw a clear line between what an AI agent can assist with and what demands human judgment, sensitive medical data, and regulatory responsibility.

-The canonical method, applied to insurance
+AIAD, applied to insurance

 1. 01

-Process Archaeology
+Archaeology

 Mapping the real work of underwriters, adjusters, and actuaries: underwriting, claims, policy issuance, and adjuster reports, not the wiki or the manual.
+Includes a definitions audit: where "open claim" or "loss ratio" are calculated differently between underwriting and claims.

 2. 02